NC3-LU/cases_web/_knowhow/glossary/LegalAspects.markdown

 * the liability of the perpetrator of the attack;
 * the liability of the intermediary of the attack;
-* the responsibility of the victim of the attack; the legal consequence of a breach of the security obligation in relation to personal data processing is punishable by 8 days to 1 year in prison and by a fine from 251 to 125,000 euros.
+* the responsibility of the victim of the attack.
+The legal consequence of a breach of the security obligation in relation to personal data processing is punishable by 8 days to 1 year in prison and by a fine from 251 to 125,000 euros.

 All organisations must implement a security policy based on: